kryptokrona/kryptokrona-docs/docs/guides/wallets/Using-Simplewallet.md

 ### Sending TurtleCoin Transactions<a name="tx-trtl"></a>

-In the running _simplewallet_ client, after opening a wallet..
+In the running _zedwallet_ client, after opening a wallet..

 - type:`transfer`